opendevstack/opendevstack.github.io/doc/getting-started.md

 Choose **Manage users and groups within Confluence**.
 Crowd will be configured later.

 ###### Step 8: Configure System Administrator account
 Here you have to configure a local administrator account.
 After this step, you are able to work with Confluence.
+Just press Start and create a space.

 ##### Configure Crowd access
 ###### Configure user directory